 Customer can edit previous orders/quotation until it is accepted by the admin.

 Customer can see status of the orders.
 What could be the different statuses of the order?
+The order can be of the following status: 1.
+Ordered 2.
+Accepted 3.
+Shipped

+4. Invoiced 5.
+Outstanding (If they have not paid) 6.
+Completed

 You said quotation and order is same except purchase order form.
 First to my understanding there is no need of purchase order form.
 Reason is you can collect all information on portal.
 Information includes the products and quantities.
 Please explain in detail why customer has to attach the purchase order form and why PDF?
 To my understanding purchase order form should not be submitted using a form is filled which contains all required items.

+The purchase order form is an optional attachment for the customer.
+It ensures that all the correct paperwork is sent just in case.
+They do not have to send it, but it is an option if they wish.
+It doesn’t have to be PDF but also could be a scanned image as you say.

 If purchase order form is required from customer then why it should be PDF ?
 Why don’t some image as a result of scanning ?